 4

-Copy a key to your clipboard (contents blurred out in this image) to paste elsewhere, edit the name of a key, or delete a key.
+Copy a key to your clipboard (contents blurred out in this image) to paste elsewhere.

 Description